BohdanZasymovych/discrete_lab2/README.md

 ```

 ## Keys exchange
-When client connects to the server key exchange happens.
-Client sends its public key and receives public key of the server.
-Server uses client's public key to encrypt messages and send them to the client.
-Client uses server's public key to encrypt messages and send them to the server.
+When a client connects to the server, the key exchange happens.
+The client sends its public key and receives the server's public key.
+The server uses the client's public key to encrypt messages and send them to the client.
+Client uses the server's public key to encrypt messages and send them to the server.

 ## Messages exchange
-To send message it is being encrypted with public key.
-Then convered to the bytes.
-Afterwards byte length of a message is being calculated.
-When sending message over a socket firstly header containing 4 bytes determining length of a message is being sent then comes message and after it its hash.
-Hexadecimal string of hash computed with SHA256 algorithm is always 64 bytes long.
+To send a message, it is encrypted with the public key.
+Then converted to bytes.
+Afterwards, the byte length of a message is calculated.
+When sending a message over a socket, firstly, the header containing 4 bytes determines the length of the message sent, then comes the message, and after it, its hash.
+A hexadecimal string of hash computed with the SHA256 algorithm is always 64 bytes long.

-To receive message firstly header with 4 bytes determining message length are received.
-Then number of bytes specified in the header are received and after it 64 bytes of the hash is received.
-Then message is decoded to an integer, decrypted with private key and its integrity is being verified.
+To receive a message, the first header with 4 bytes determining the message length is received.
+Then the number of bytes specified in the header is received, and 64 bytes of the hash are received.
+The message is decoded to an integer, decrypted with the private key, and its integrity is verified.

 ```python
     def __send_message(self, c: socket, msg: str, public_key: tuple):